 - Social Media – If you do SMM accurately enough, you can get a lot of online traffic to your website.
 In business-to-business, CEOs and managers are using LinkedIn in their free time.
 Other social networks also have professional groups and pages that are dedicated to a niche topic.
 There, you can find new leads to bring to your website.

-- Content – To generate more traffic, one of the best strategies that you can use is creating content and publishing it.
+- Content – To generate more traffic and B2B sales, one of the best strategies that you can use is creating content and publishing it.
 No matter in what industry you operate, you ought to maintain a regular blog on your website.
 Your potential clients will want to do a little research before they decide to buy your product.
 Offer them the answers to their questions on your website and let them sell the product to themselves.

 - SEO – If you want a constant flow of website traffic, you have to cement your website’s good ranking on search engines.
-The more relevant keywords you use, the better optimized you will be for search engines.
+The more relevant keywords you use for your B2B sales strategy, the better optimized you will be for search engines.
 This will be rewarded with a good Google ranking and will boost your website traffic as a result.

 Of course, a sales process wouldn’t be what it is if there weren’t any objections.
 When a potential client comes up with different objections it means something is not communicated properly.
 Either your product doesn’t provide any real value or the potential client is just making an excuse not to buy it.